 Along the way, you’ll notice smoky-grey patches on the ground.
 These are usually accompanied by a strong sulphuric smell, quite like rotten eggs!
 This indicates you’re in an active volcanic zone, although there hasn’t been an eruption in this area for several centuries.

 The Canary Islands are one of the best places in the world to investigate the night sky.
 What better place to enjoy a spot of stargazing than within the mesmerising mountain scenery of Teide National Park?

 Expert guides can take you around this state-of-the-art facility, showing you how the huge telescopes work and key elements to look out for when viewing the sun.
-For an extra-special experience, book tickets for the sunset tour or night sky visit!
+For an extra-special experience, book tickets for the night sky visit!

 Looking for day trip options?
 You’ve found a great one in La Laguna.
 This UNESCO-listed town on the island’s north-eastern tip is famed for its brightly coloured streets and inviting pavement bars.
 Even if you’re staying in a resort along the southern coast, it’s only an hour’s drive away.

 The grid-like town with regimented narrow streets was used as the model for many colonial towns across the Americas.
 Today, you can wander the enchanting centre, listen to street musicians and check out the shops filled with everything from high-fashion labels to unique vintage finds.

 You certainly won’t miss the Auditorio de Tenerife’s striking façade in the skyline of Tenerife’s capital.
 This urban landmark features a unique wave design with a dramatic sweeping roof.
 Inside, there’s a huge auditorium and music hall where you can catch truly spectacular performances, featuring everything from opera and musical theatre to dance and live orchestral music.